Last Updated on December 16, 2020 by Dave Farquhar

 Screen savers were a cottage industry too.
 In the early 1990s, stores like Best Buy had a full shelf of screen saver collections, generally priced at around $30.
 After Dark was the most popular one.
 Berkeley Systems released After Dark for the Mac in 1989, and followed up with a Windows version in 1991.

 It wasn’t long before other companies released screen saver packages with specific themes.
-During the 1990s, owning a computer that was capable of displaying an elaborate screen saver was something of a status symbol, and I think that helped drive the sale of these packages.
+During the 1990s, owning a computer that was capable of displaying an elaborate screen saver was something of a status symbol.
+I think that helped drive the sale of these packages too.
+People wanted to show off their machines.

-Eventually the screen saver fad wore off, probably because computers powerful enough to run them stopped being exotic, and because operating systems came with a fairly heavy selection of them.
-By the mid to late 90s, the idea of paying $30 for a screen saver was laughable.
-Berkeley Systems sold out to Sierra On-Line in 1997, and by 1997, it was better known for its You Don’t Know Jack franchise than it was for After Dark.
+Eventually the screen saver fad wore off.
+Computers powerful enough to run them stopped being exotic, and the graphics and especially sound became distracting.
+Plus, operating systems came with a fairly heavy selection of them and there were hundreds you could download for free.
+By the mid to late 90s, computer users laughed at the idea of paying $30 for a screen saver.
+Berkeley Systems sold out to Sierra On-Line in 1997.
+By then, it was better known for its You Don’t Know Jack franchise than it was for After Dark.

 Problems with screen savers

 My beef with elaborate screen savers was that they consumed an inordinate amount of CPU power and RAM for the benefit they provided, and prevented your computer’s energy-saving features from kicking in.
-Displaying a blank screen was a lot easier on your computer’s resources, and a lot easier on the monitor too.
-Displaying moving images was easier on the phosphors than displaying a static image all the time, but a blank screen was easier still.
+Displaying a blank screen is a lot easier on your computer’s resources, saves power, and it’s a lot easier on the monitor too.
+Displaying moving images was easier on the phosphors than displaying a static image all the time.
+But a blank screen was easier still.
 CRT monitors would degrade if they displayed a live image all the time, and you’d have to crank up the brightness to keep them readable.

-Once the Internet became ubiquitous, there was always the danger of freebie screensavers people downloaded being laced with malware or spyware, which is an even bigger concern.
-Confining yourself to a screen saver included with Windows is a good policy from a security point of view.
+Once the Internet became ubiquitous, there was always the danger of freebie screensavers people downloaded being laced with malware or spyware.
+That’s an even bigger concern, and early on, many were.
+Confining yourself to a screen saver included with your operating system is a good policy from a security and reliability point of view.
+I lost count of the number of mysterious computer issues I solved in the late 90s just by changing the screen saver to that boring blank screen.

 Are screen savers still necessary?

 Plasma displays can still burn in, but the effects generally will reverse themselves over time.
-Some people think LCDs can burn in, but it takes much longer.
-I’ve never actually seen a burned-in LCD.
+Some people think LCD screens can burn in, but it takes much longer.
+I’ve never actually seen a burned-in LCD monitor.

 I recommend using the blank screen screensaver.
 It saves energy and gives your monitor’s backlight a rest, if nothing else.
 I’m all for saving energy and extending monitor life expectancy.
 I like reliability.
 Gratuitous animation and especially sound doesn’t do much to further those goals.
 If anything, it just creates distraction.
 At worst, it actually causes damage.